 - Revenue reporting accounts for all sales within a given accounting period

 - Your reported cash flow accounts for all money received from business operations

-- “Agreed-upon procedures” - A review that is focused on just one aspect of your financial records.
+“Agreed-upon procedures” - A review that is focused on just one aspect of your financial records.
 A report is provided, presenting the necessary information, but no assurance is provided.

-- Review - CPA takes management financial information and analyzes the numbers to some degree, looking for an internal financial logic.
+Review - CPA takes management financial information and analyzes the numbers to some degree, looking for an internal financial logic.
 Similar to an audit, but with limited assurance.

-- Audit - Confirms all financial information and tests internal controls.
+Audit - Confirms all financial information and tests internal controls.
 This is the highest level of CPA assurance.

-- When it is required by a lender.
+When it is required by a lender.
 If you’re reaching out to a lender for venture debt, an AR line of credit, or other types of bank loans.

-If an audit has been requested, it’s still worth having a conversation with the third-party financial statement user to confirm what level of assurance they are looking for and whether a lower level assurance will suffice.
+If an audit has been requested, it’s still worth having a conversation with the third-party financial statement user to check what level of assurance they are looking for and whether a lower level assurance will suffice.

 Do you think your business needs an audit?
 If you have questions about audits, please let us know in comments below, or contact Early Growth Financial Services.